terascope/standard-assets/docs/asset/entity/data-window.md

 # DataWindow

-A data window is a type of [data-entity](https://terascope.github.io/teraslice/docs/packages/utils/api/classes/dataentity) with the same basic functions and metadata, but holds an array of data enitities on the dataArray property instead of encapsulating a single object.
+A data window is a type of [data-entity](https://terascope.github.io/teraslice/docs/packages/utils/api/entities/data-entity/classes/dataentity) with the same basic functions and metadata, but holds an array of data entities on the dataArray property instead of encapsulating a single object.
 This is also experimental and could be subject to change.

 ```javascript
 const data = [{ id: 1 }, { id: 2 }, { id: 3 }];